diequies/100daysofdata/README.md

 ---

+### **Day 15 of #100DaysOfData Challenge**

+I have started to outline the expected data set for **Omdena**'s project and shared it with the team.
+So far, it is pretty disorienting, but I feel now that very slowly, things are getting more clear.
+Also, I keep progressing in my personal project of house pricing prediction.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+I have started to study the next step in this project, to calculate the walking time to go from the house to the closest station.
+I will use a different API that also connects with *OpenStreetMap*, called [*OpenStreetMap Routing Machine API*](http://project-osrm.org/).
+It looks quite straightforward; I have already started to review the documentation and almost have the expected output with a few lines of code.
+Tomorrow I plan to finalise this part of the code to identify the closest tube station and input the walking time.
+2. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today's main focus was to present the data set sample I outlined to the team and ask the questions that came up to Nestre.
+In addition, Nestre shared the wire-frame of their app to clarify a bit their requirements, and of course, it generated more questions to add.
+Based on their replies, I expect to progress tomorrow with the data set outline.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+During the last two days, I have finalised the *Numpy* chapter, and I have learned a lot, about the essential functions and some whys that are very insightful.
+However, at the end of the chapter, there are more complex functions and explanations that I found less useful, although it seems just the introduction to the next chapter about *Pandas*.
+4. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Today I have started the regression module, it is the longest one, so probably it will take some days to cover it.
+But, I am very interested in it because even though I have already studied them, my personal project will probably be the first time I put them into practice.

+---

 ### **Day 14 of #100DaysOfData Challenge**

 Another day spent on **Omdena**'s project, trying to put in order ideas.
 My main roadblock with the data-set acquisition is that I am not really sure of what comes next.